-Superficial frostbite, as seen here on the tip of a finger, typically affects smaller, more exposed areas of the body, such as the fingers, feet, nose, ears and face.
+Superficial frostbite, as seen here on the tip of a finger, is most common on the fingers, toes, nose, ears, cheeks and chin.

 When to see a doctor

 Make an appointment to see your doctor if you're concerned about persistently cold hands.
 Your doctor can check if your cold hands are caused by a problem with your blood flow or nerves.
 Treatment is aimed at the underlying cause of your cold hands.
 Depending on your condition, your doctor may recommend lifestyle changes to help improve symptoms.